cyclic-software/docs/docs/how-to/add-custom-domain-for-an-app.md

 ## Add a domain you own to an app

 You can attach a domain you own to a Cyclic app.
-This requires you to verify that you own you domain in order for Cyclic to request the issue of an SSL certificate.
+This requires you to create two DNS records.
+The first record - to verify that you own the domain so that Cyclic can request the issue of an SSL certificate.
 The certificates are signed by AWS and are auto-renewed as long as appropriate DNS records exist.
+The second record, to route requests between your domain and cyclic app.

 1. Request a domain on the dashboard `Advanced` > `Custom Domains` panel.
 2. You will receive two DNS records to add to your registrar